mc-wiki/mcef/README.md

 ## For Players
 This is the source code for MCEF.

-Download the mod for Fabric or Forge on either:
+Download the mod for Fabric or Neoforge on either:
 - CurseForge: https://www.curseforge.com/minecraft/mc-mods/mcef
 - Modrinth: https://modrinth.com/mod/mcef